 About halfway through your 1stMCA, your MCA provider comes back and says, “Boy, have I got a deal for you!” and he offers you a $25K MCA – same terms, same pricing.
 So, now you have $50K in capital again ($25K remaining from MCA #1 and $25K new from MCA #2), but you also have to pay $7K in interest on MCA #1 and $3.5K on MCA #2 – a total of $10.5K.

-If you repeat this pattern, you will incur $17,500 of interest expense on 4 MCAs over a 6-month period to ensure that you always have between $25K and $50K of working capital available.
+If you repeat this pattern, you will incur $17,500 of interest expense on 4 MCAs over the course of 6 months to ensure that you always have between $25K and $50K of working capital available.

 As you look at the utilization of your MCA (blue line above), you notice it looks a lot like a revolving credit line.
 So, what if you actually had a credit line to begin with?